 Financial narrative disclosures represent a large part of firms’ overall financial communications with investors.
 Textual commentaries help to clarify issues obscured by complex accounting methods and footnote disclosures.
 In addition, narratives summarise corporate strategy, contextualize results, explain governance arrangements, describe corporate social responsibility policy, and provide forward-looking information for investors.
 They also provide management with an opportunity to obfuscate accounting results and manipulate readers’ perceptions of underlying economic performance.

-Program Chair: Prof Steve Young (LUMS, Lancaster University, UK)
+Program Chair: Prof Steven Young (LUMS, Lancaster University, UK)

 Publication Chair: Andrew Moore (SCC, Lancaster University, UK)

 We invite submissions on topics that include, but are not limited to, the following: